bitburner-official/bitburner-src/markdown/bitburner.ns.settitle.md

 This sets the title to the given string, and also forces an update of the tail window's contents.

-It is possible to pass a React Element instead, but this is mostly unsupported and may cause glitches or weird behavior - use at your own risk!

 The title is saved across restarts, but only if it is a simple string.

 If the pid is unspecified, it will modify the current script’s logs.

 Otherwise, the pid argument can be used to change the logs from another script.

+It is possible to pass a React Element instead of a string.
+Get these by calling React.createElement() with appropriate parameters.
+You should either know or be willing to learn about the React UI library if you go down this route, and there will likely be rough edges.